nick-etuk/workstation1/README.md

 # Getting started

 Clone this repo to wherever you keep your local repos.
-Switch to `<repo_dir>/ws1 and run `./ws1.sh` or, in Windows,`./ws1.ps1`.
+Switch to `<repo_dir>/ws1`, then run `./ws1.sh` or, in Windows,`./ws1.ps1`.
-This will add the `ws1` command to your path and show you the main menu.
+This will add the `ws1` command to your path and display the main menu.

 # Adding a project to the menu

 To add a project to the menu, switch to the root directoy of the project (or any other directory), and then run `ws1 add`.
-This will prompt you for a description and then create a `ws1` directory, where you can define your steps.
+This will prompt you for the title of your project and then create a `ws1` directory, where you can define your steps.
 `ws add` creates a `ws1_project.json` file in the `ws1` directory.
 This file defines the project and its attributes.
 It also adds the path of the `ws1` directory to ~/.workstation1/project_registry.csv, so that it is included in the main menu.